Unilever sees tailwinds boosting sales hopes

 In the first quarter, underlying sales rose 2.8 percent, excluding the impact of currency moves, acquisitions and disposals.
 Analysts on average were expecting a gain of 2.1 percent, according to a company-supplied poll.

-The company cited a better than expected performance in China, saying that sales were stabilizing, although at "much lower levels of growth than we've used to".
+The company cited a better than expected performance in China, saying that sales were stabilising, although at "much lower levels of growth than we've used to".

 In the final three months of 2014, Unilever's sales in China fell 20 percent as retailers cut inventories to deal with a slowing economy.
 Huet said Unilever was now past the worst of the impact from that reduction in stock levels.